 The Bigger the Challenge, the Bigger the Growth Potential

 It’s not about what they’re doing but what you’re doing.
-Everything is a great opportunity to choose whether to react from your judgmental mind or your compassionate heart.
+Everything is an opportunity to choose to react from your judgmental mind or your compassionate heart.

 Everyone is at Different Stages of Soul Growth